Setting: The riverfront in Hartford, CT.

 A tear appears in his eye as he describes the experience afterwards.
 The experience defies language, but he tries anyways, attempting to wrap this unwieldy, intangible package into a box of words that will survive delivery to my ears.
 Accepting and mentally unwrapping it, I understand enough to be touched deeply.

 As a cloud raced across the sky, Jason became fixated on one star that twinkled temptingly overhead.
-In his mind, this evolved into a cosmic struggle; he found he could draw the star closer and closer to him by sheer power of will.
+In his mind, this evolved into a cosmic struggle; he discovered he could draw the star closer and closer to him by sheer power of will.
 The star, dominated by inertia, struggled to resist.
 But Jason’s desire transcended physics.
-The star, this magnificent engine of energy out in space, drew reluctantly towards earth, closer and closer with each passing moment.
+The star, this magnificent engine of energy trillions of miles away, drew reluctantly towards earth, closer and closer with each passing moment.
 Like a wild horse, this stellar beast could be broken and tamed, but the effort would require Jason’s complete attention.
 As long as his focus on the star was not interrupted, it would be his.

 Then a passing cloud swallowed the star, obscuring its piercing light behind a veil of fog.
 The spell was broken.
 The star, liberated, returned to its place among the constellations, gracing the night sky as it has for ages.
 Jason, defeated, fell back to earth.